Updated April 2026

 Insurers typically manage repairer selection

-Limited repairer network outside main centres
+Limited repairer network outside major cities

-Growing number of MTA-certified EV repairers
+Growing number of certified EV repairers nationwide

 Battery Cover & Degradation Exclusions

-The EV battery pack is covered under comprehensive car insurance for sudden, accidental damage - just like any other vehicle component.
+The EV battery pack is covered under comprehensive car insurance for sudden, accidental damage, just like any other vehicle component.
 If a collision, flood, fire or theft damages the battery, the insurer covers repair or replacement up to your policy limit.

 If your EV battery is damaged in a covered event, the insurer will typically assess whether repair (replacing individual modules) or full pack replacement is needed.
-Because battery technology evolves rapidly, replacement packs may have different specifications than the original - insurers generally cover a functionally equivalent replacement rather than an identical unit.
+Because battery technology evolves rapidly, replacement packs may have different specifications than the original.
+Insurers generally cover a functionally equivalent replacement rather than an identical unit.

 Higher Repair & Replacement Costs for EVs